The 10 commandments of Curly Hair!

 #8 TURN DOWN THE HEAT

 Excess heat alters the proteins that give curls their spiral shape.
 Over time, curls become more limp.
-Limit blow-drying to just twice a week, and if you use a flatiron, never go higher than 400 degrees.
+Limit blow-drying to just twice a week, and if you use a flatiron, never go higher than 350 degrees. (fun fact / hair begins to melt at 415 degrees!)
 I tell my clients to always use hot tools that have an adjustable temp setting.
 Start at the lowest (325-340) then only increase the heat a little at a time if it’s not getting the desired result.
 You would be surprised how little heat you need to get a great result if you take smaller sections.
 If you notice your curls have lost their bounce, abstain from heat-styling entirely and use a conditioning mask in the shower.
 Once hair is exposed to moisture, new hydrogen bonds begin to form and restore the curl pattern

 #9 SWITCH TO A SILK PILLOW CASE.